The purpose-built Range Extended Electric (REE) Metrocab taxi represents the cutting edge of green transportation design.

 The new Metrocab boasts an incredible environmental record, exceeding current standards.
 Metrocab can operate with zero emissions, giving it a range of well over 50 miles on its battery pack only.

-In its Range Extender low-emission mode, the new Metrocab produces less than 50g/KM of CO2 – significantly better than any other vehicle in the market.
+In Range Extender low-emission mode, the new Metrocab produces less than 50g/KM of CO2 – significantly better than any other vehicle in the market.

 Performance figures that entitles Metrocab owners to a wide range of tax breaks and government grants.